suutari-ai/shuup/doc/prices_and_taxes_implementation.rst

 `~shoop.core.pricing.Priceful`

-  An interface for accessing the price information of a product, order line, basket line, or whatever.
+  An interface for accessing the price information of a product, order line, cart line, or whatever.
 See :ref:`accessing-prices`.

 `~shoop.core.pricing.PriceInfo`